Anmol44444/Flight/README.md

 * Created PdfGenerator Utility.
 * Created Email Sender Utility.
-* When a reservation is make, an email is sent to the passenger email along with the reservation pdf.
+* When a reservation is make, an email is sent. to the passenger email along with the reservation pdf.

+### Logging

+* Created a logging system(logback.xml) in resource folder.